entropy-data/dataproduct-mcp/README.md

 }
 ```

-This is the format for Claude (`~/Library/Application Support/Claude/claude_desktop_config.json`), other MCP clients have similiar config options.
+This is the format for Claude (`~/Library/Application Support/Claude/claude_desktop_config.json`), other MCP clients have similar config options.

 In [Data Mesh Manager](https://www.datamesh-manager.com), create an API Key with scope "User (personal access token)".